PotatoAim11518/catsy/Catsy.wiki/User-Stories.md

       * So that I can change my mind about adopting a particular cat.
     * I can press a button to empty the entire cart/box
       * So that I can start over.
+    * I can press a button to adopt the cats I have in my cart/box
+      * So that I can adopt those cats.

 ### Discussion Board